It is a subcellular organelle found in almost all types of eukaryotic cells.

 Lysosomes originate by sprouting from the membrane of the trans-Golgi network, a region of the Golgi complex responsible for classifying newly synthesized proteins, which can be designated for use in lysosomes, endosomes, or the plasma membrane.

-The lysosomes then fuse with membrane vesicles that are derived in one of three ways: endocytosis, autophagocytosis, and phagocytosis.
+The lysosomes then fuse with membrane vesicles derived in one of three ways: endocytosis, autophagocytosis, and phagocytosis.

-Those proteins are packed into a vesicle and sent to the Golgi apparatus.
-The Golgi then does its final work to create digestive enzymes and removes a very specific small vesicle.
+Those proteins are packed into a blister and sent to the Golgi apparatus.
+The Golgi then does its final work to create digestive enzymes and remove a specific small vesicle.
 That vesicle is a lysosome.

 From there, the lysosomes float in the cytoplasm until they are needed.
 Lysosomes are single membrane organelles.

-Lysosomes are responsible for the digestion of macromolecules, old cell parts, and microorganisms.
+Lysosomes are responsible for digesting macromolecules, old cell parts, and microorganisms.

 The purpose of the lysosome is to digest things.
 They can be used to digest food or break down the cell when it dies.